 - To facilitate and promote international meetings and research in the sociology of tourism.

-- To encourage those countries not represented in its membership to make use of the Committee and its facilities.
+- To encourage scholars from those countries not represented in its membership to make use of the Committee and its facilities.

 Article III: Membership